 The existing uncertified wood stove, wood insert, or fireplace must be replaced with a certified wood stove, pellet stove, natural gas stove, propane stove, electric stove, or ductless mini-split heat pump.
 The Program will achieve GHG emission reductions from the increased efficiency and reduced emissions of the newly installed devices.
+Projects are expected to meaningfully address an important community need by reducing exposure to local environmental contaminants, such as toxic air contaminants and criteria air pollutants.
 Older, uncertified wood stoves are often inefficient, high-polluting, and may pose a fire risk.
 United States Environmental Protection Agency (U.S. EPA) certified wood stoves burn more cleanly and efficiently, thereby reducing greenhouse gas and particulate matter emissions.
 Replacing an uncertified wood stove, wood insert, or fireplace with a qualified replacement home heating option will reduce the overall GHG emissions.
 Co-benefits include significant and long-term reductions in emissions of criteria pollutants and toxic air contaminants, along with reduced fire risk.

 The replacement device must be installed by a professional, appropriately licensed stove installer (Installer) and meet local fire and building codes.
 A professionally installed device will improve the health, safety, and comfort of all residents.
 To ensure reductions in emissions are permanent, any stove removed through this Program must be rendered permanently inoperable and recycled, if recycling is available in the area.
-The Program will include outreach and educational components to both inform residents
+The Program will include outreach and educational components to both inform residents about the benefits of switching to cleaner burning home heating devices and train them on the proper operation and maintenance to maximize the device efficiency and minimize pollutant emissions.